USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     Build an executable for running on multiple processors.
 Invoking this command requires the availability of the MPI library/INCLUDE files.

 -   `MakeFileOnly`<a id=MakeFileOnly></a>
-    Uncomment to build a Makefile to compile the executable.
-Comment out to both create a Makefile and compile.
+    Uncomment to build a Makefile but to not compile the executable.
+The Makefile will be located in the BLD directory and can subsequently be used to manually compile the executable by typing 'make' in the BLD direcotry.
+Comment out to both create a Makefile and compile the executable when invoking the bldit_cctm.csh script.

 -   `build_parallel_io`<a id=build_parallel_io></a>
      Uncomment to build CMAQ with true parallel I/O feature (requires ioapi3.2 and pnetcdf)